Evonik Industries

 Evonik Industries AG is a publicly listed German chemicals company headquartered in Essen, North Rhine-Westphalia, Germany.
 It is the second-largest chemicals company in Germany, and one of the largest specialty chemicals companies in the world.
 It is predominantly owned by the RAG Foundation and was founded on 12 September 2007 as a result of restructuring of the mining and technology group RAG AG.

 Evonik Industries united the business areas of chemicals, energy and real estate of RAG, while mining operations continue to be carried out by RAG.
 Since then, the energy and real estate business areas have been divested, with no share being held in the former and a minority share still being held in the latter.
 Its specialty chemicals business generates around 80% of sales in areas where it holds leading market positions.
-Evonik Industries employs about 32,000 people and carries out activities in more than 100 countries.
+Evonik Industries employs about 31,000 people and carries out activities in more than 100 countries.
 The operating activities are organized into six business units that are a part of the chemicals business area.
-Evonik is the main sponsor of the German football club Borussia Dortmund.
+Up until 2025 Evonik was a main sponsor of the German football club Borussia Dortmund and now is Champion Partner.

 In 2022, Evonik's surfactant and specialty esters operations were acquired by Kensing.

 History

 World War II and involvement in the Holocaust

-During World War II, one of Degussa's (Deutsche Gold- und Silber-Scheide-Anstalt, "German Gold and Silver Refining") subsidiaries, Degesch (translation: German Corporation for Pest Control), was the main manufacturer and distributor of the chemical Zyklon B, which was used to murder people in gas chambers of German extermination and concentration camps during The Holocaust.
+During World War II, one of Degussa's (Deutsche Gold- und Silber-Scheide-Anstalt, "German Gold and Silver Refining") subsidiaries, Degesch (translation: German Corporation for Pest Control), was the main manufacturer and distributor of the chemical Zyklon B, which was used to murder people in gas chambers of German extermination and concentration camps during the Holocaust.
 Gold dental fillings, which had been forcefully removed from the mouths of concentration-camp inmates, were processed by Degussa.
 The company's partnership Deutsche Gasrusswerke (DGW) employed Jewish slave laborers at the Gleiwitz concentration camp, a subcamp of Auschwitz.
 Degussa estimated its war losses at 111 million Reichsmark, almost US$0.5 billion in 2012 dollars.

 While constructing the Holocaust Memorial in Berlin, it became public that the plasticizer and the anti-graffiti coating of the memorial were produced by Degussa, resulting in a pause of the construction works until the matter was clarified.
 In November 2003, the memorial's trustees decided to finish the building with the involvement of Degussa.